 To avoid this problem, explicitly create a copy of the object by casting it as a new structure.
-Changes made to the copy will not change the original object, since they are distinct objects in memory.
+Changes made to the copy will not change the original object.
 To fix the above code, replace the second line with the following:

-'''

-tax_prices = dict(holy)
+tax\prices = dict(holy)

-'''